shungite/retmco/php/wp-content/plugins/youtube-channel/readme.txt

 * Enhanced Privacy
 * Choose to display video as thumbnail (default), HTML5 (iframe) or HTML5 Asynchronous (iframe2)
 * Thumbnail mode opens video in lightbox
+* Hide or show video title above/below video wrapped to HTML tag by your choice (h3, h4, h5, span or div)
 * Custom feed caching timeout
 * Optional video autoplay with optional muted audio
 * Optional TinyMCE button on post/page edit (can be disabled on General plugin settings page)